PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

       but the overall output will still be provided (and can be saved independently).

-5. **Change in entropy options**: If you are calculating functional load using change in entropy, one additional parameter can be set.
+5. **Change in entropy options**: If you are calculating functional load using change in entropy, one parameter can be set.

-   a. **Type or token frequency**: As described in :ref:`method_change_entropy`, entropy can be
+   a. **Normalize results**: As described in :ref:`method_change_entropy`, entropy can be
-      calculated using either type or token frequencies.
-This option determines which to use.
+      calculated using just a difference in entropies, or by normalizing that difference by the entropy of the corpus before the merger.
+The default is to normalize; clicking "Do not normalize results" removes this normalization and returns just the difference in entropies.

 6. **Tier**: Select which tier the functional load should be calculated from.
    The default is the “transcription” tier, i.e., looking at the entire